 - Apart from conferences and workshops, the Department regularly hosts academic events for graduate students such as our annual in-house graduate conference which gives our own students the chance to present their work, and a biennial international graduate conference open to students from other universities

-- Financial packages and tuition waivers are available to both MA and PhD students.
-The overwhelming majority of students in the Department of Philosophy receive financial packages.
+- Financial aid in form of stipends or tuition discounts is available to both MA and PhD students.
+The overwhelming majority of MA and PhD students in the Department of Philosophy receive some form of financial aid.

 - The Department has placed its PhD alumni with permanent or tenure track full-time positions at leading universities in Bulgaria, the Czech Republic, Germany, Hungary, Romania, Spain, Sweden, Turkey and elsewhere.
 Others currently have researcher or postdoc positions in US, UK, German and other universities.
 Its MA program prepares students to continue their studies at leading PhD programs, and many of its alumni have continued their studies at top universities, especially in the US, UK and other English-speaking countries.

 - The Department’s strong focus on the philosophy of mind and related subjects, and its joint and cross-listed courses with Cognitive Science, afford an excellent opportunity for the interdisciplinary study of the mind.
 Some recent courses in the field:

 - Action and Agency: Causal and Teleological Interpretations

 - Consciousness and the Physical World

 This shared focus comes with a variety of views on the same subjects, which is conducive to a fruitful dialogue.